meteor-blog/meteor-blog/index.md

 {% assign bp = '{{blogPager}}' %}
 The default `blogIndexTemplate` template displays a `Load More` button.
 If you use your own template, include the `{{ bp }}` helper to display the button.

+### Code Highlighting

+If you fancy a coding blog, the blog package supports syntax highlighting using (highlight.js)[http://highlightjs.org/].
+If enabled, any content within `<pre>` tags will get modified for syntax highlighting.
+You can specify any `highlight.js` style file.
+Example config:

+{% highlight coffeescript %}
+if Meteor.isClient
+  Blog.config
+    syntaxHighlighting: true # default is false
+    syntaxHighlightingTheme: 'atelier-dune.dark' # default is 'github'
+{% endhighlight %}

 ### RSS